ognjen-dev/ognjen-dev/README.md

 ## Student, Volunteer, Web Developer
 <hr/>

 I am currently finishing my applied computer science studies at the University of Montenegro and should be getting my bachelor's degree sometime in July 2021.
 Currently doing a paid internship at a Montenegrin developers community, [DevClub](https://www.linkedin.com/company/devclubme/).
-I also enjoy volunteer work in student organisation such as [AIESEC](https://www.linkedin.com/company/aiesec-in-montenegro/mycompany/).
+I also enjoy volunteer work in student organisations such as [AIESEC](https://www.linkedin.com/company/aiesec-in-montenegro/mycompany/).
 I work on improving my ReactJS skills on a daily basis.

 ## My learning journey
 <hr/>